Huddersfield Giants: 2027-present

+Following the 2026 season, it was announced that Huddersfield Giants would move to Dewsbury to play at the FLAIR Stadium, bringing 162 years of first class rugby in Huddersfield to an end.

 Reserves stadium

 The club's Academy, scholarship and Reserves side currently use the facilities at the Laund Hill complex which is home to Huddersfield YMCA Rugby Union club.
+From 2026, the site will be home to the Giants' elite performance training centre.

 Supporters

-Despite not having the largest fanbase in super league they have a dedicated and loyal fanbase and a consistent following of around 200–300 dedicated away fans and average 4,000+ at a majority of the home games, the fans have been nicknamed "the Cowbell Army" due to the presence of Cowbells amongst the crowd.
+They have a fanbase of around 200–300 away fans and average 4,000+ at a majority of the home games, the fans have been nicknamed "the Cowbell Army" due to the presence of Cowbells amongst the crowd.

-There is also a vibrant contingent of fans known as 'Block 7' at home games who sing, chant and creates a visual support for the team, this idea was developed in mid 2022.
+There is also a contingent of fans known as 'Block 7' at home games who sing, chant and creates a visual support for the team, this idea was developed in mid 2022.
 The Huddersfield Giants Supporters Association (HGSA) are a voluntary group of supporters which aims to raise funds for the academy and scholarship teams, they hosts regular guest speakers evenings, fundraising events and also collect donations for a local food bank charity.
 They also help organise and promote the club's reserves, under 18's Academy and Under 16's Scholarship games and raise valuable funds towards junior development, as well as liaising with the club on behalf of the supporters.